 The specific targets set for 2030 are:

-Iberdrola has started up what will be the largest green hydrogen plant for industrial use in Europe, with an investment of 150 million euros.
+- We have started up what will be the largest green hydrogen plant for industrial use in Europe, with an investment of €150 million.